Abstract

 There is no doubt that the government is doing everything possible to assist and ensure that all nurses and midwives are comfortable in their jobs, but not nearly enough is being done.[15]The UK government have recently granted all student nurses from September 2020 to receive a payment of at least £5,000 per year that they do not have to repay, mentioning the lack of financial stability that student and undergraduate nurses faced while on a nursing course as the reason for this.

 From September 2020, all new degree-level nursing, midwifery, and many allied health students will be eligible for funding.
 The goal is to assist as many students as possible and ensure that they can support themselves.
 This decision was influenced by student protests across the country, as well as constant requests and demands from the British public to focus on the NHS and ensure that it has everything it requires to provide the best possible care.
-The current prime minister has stated that 6Nurses epitomise everything that makes the NHS so revered across the world – skill, compassion, energy and dedication’.
+The current prime minister has stated that 6‘Nurses epitomise everything that makes the NHS so revered across the world – skill, compassion, energy and dedication’.
 This demonstrates that all nurses' hard work is not going unnoticed, and that they will be supported by the government to live comfortable lives while providing the best possible patient care.

-Our nursing and healthcare experts are ready and waiting to assist with any writing project you may have, from simple essay plans, through to full nursing dissertations.
+Our academic experts are ready and waiting to assist with any writing project you may have.
+From simple essay plans, through to full dissertations, you can guarantee we have a service perfectly matched to your needs.

-View our services
+View our academic writing services

 Moving on, [16]In 2015, England decided to eliminate bursaries for all nursing and midwifery undergraduates in the UK, which was widely condemned by the British public, resulting in some change.
 Bursaries were recently reintroduced to universities across England after the UK government re-evaluated its decision to ban them.
 The government has reinstated payments of up to £8,000 per year to all healthcare assistants employed by the NHS.
 The goal is for nurses to be able to support themselves financially and not have to worry about finding work, housing, or living expenses.
 This decision has aided the profession's growth, as the NHS are now enrolling 50,000 more in the course.
 This will benefit students who want to pursue a nursing degree because they will be given financial assistance to continue their studies.